JoshCheek/stop-committing-in-the-future/Readme.md

 * Also the server is on Heroku, which has a notorious spin-up time.
 This will probably become a problem (either I'll introduce time in a block so that it can be lazily retrieved, or I'll just increase the time buffer)
-* Also I can't decide if the class in the binary should know about exit statuses.
+* I can't decide if the class in the binary should know about exit statuses.
 If it does, then I can return 1 or 0.
 But it's dumb that the class doing all the time math is the one that knows about exit statuses.
-* Also it uses RestClient, but its shitty to make users deal with gems.
+* It uses RestClient, but its shitty to make users deal with gems.
 Maybe I'll brave the sulfur laden wasteland of net/http, but did you see the part where I said `RestClient.get url`? that's just so damn sexy, why torture myself?
+* It uses WEBrick (because it's in the stdlib), which spams the tests.
+I'm sure there's a way silence it, but didn't see anything and didn't think it was worth continuing to look.
+If anyone knows, clue me in.

 What's the license?